-Everyone in the College of Medicine and the Office of Student Affairs (your home away from home) is planning and eagerly looking forward to your arrival.
-Please feel free to turn to this office for assistance and assurance.
-Aid and comfort are available whenever needed!
+Everyone in the College of Medicine and the Office of Student Affairs is planning and eagerly looking forward to your arrival.

-We have compiled on this site information that all incoming medical students should know, and a list of requirements.
-It is important that you read all items carefully and ensure that you provide all documentation by the posted deadlines.
+We have compiled a list of information that all incoming medical students should know, and a list of requirements.
+It is important that you read all items carefully to ensure that you provide all documentation by the posted deadlines.
 Missing forms, fees or information could hold up your registration and matriculation!
-All required forms are available for you to print, complete and return by mail or in person.
-We are unable to accept forms via email.
+All required forms are available for you to complete and return through the Canvas Course.

-Please use the Orientation CHECKLIST 2024 to ensure that all forms are turned in, all fees are paid, and deadlines are met.
-Please print it out for your use.
-Please check periodically for updates.
-(MASKS ARE MANDATORY)
+Refer to the Canvas page to ensure that all forms are turned in, all fees are paid, and deadlines are met.

 Is it extremely important that you keep the Student Affairs Office informed of any address and/or Email change you might have between now and Orientation.
 If you change your address and/or Email, please let our office know, in addition to changing information on One.UF.